 Your mental health matters and it is too important to entrust to anyone less than an experienced and qualified practitioner.
 We encourage you to discuss your experiences with your GP to obtain a referral to a registered health practitioner and allow your recovery journey to begin.

-At Lawson Clinical Psychology all of our practitioners have completed a minimum of 6 years of university training in psychology, they are registered psychologists and provide treatments backed by objective, scientific evidence.
-Click here to find out more about our team.
+At Lawson Clinical Psychology all of our practitioners have completed a minimum of six years of university training in psychology, they are registered psychologists and provide treatments backed by objective, scientific evidence.

 Monday to Thursday 9am – 7pm